 Fire Doors

 Buildings are compartmentalised to delay the spread of fire from one area to another.
-The compartments are usually linked by doors to allow for passage of traffic around the building.
-Door sets have two important functions in a fire, when closed they form a barrier to fire spread and when open they provide a means of escape.
+These compartments are usually linked by fire doors to allow the flow of traffic around the building.
+Fire doors have two important functions in a fire; when closed they form a barrier to stop the spread of fire and when opened they provide a means of escape.

-Every fire door is therefore required to act as a barrier to the passage of smoke and/or fire to varying degrees dependent upon its location in a building and the fire hazard associated with the building.
+Every fire door is therefore required to act as a barrier to the passage of smoke and/or fire to varying degrees depending upon its location in a building and the fire hazards associated with that building.

 Identifying Fire Doors